-The McNair Learning Community Seminar schedule and the Summer Research Institute Schedule will be provided to scholars and will be posted on the WSU McNair web site.
+The McNair seminar schedule and the Summer Research Institute schedule will be provided to scholars and will be posted on the WSU McNair web site.
 Attendance at seminars, workshops, graduate admission preparation workshops, and other McNair events is mandatory.
 You are expected to schedule work, classes, and other activities in a manner that does not create conflict with your McNair Scholars participation.